 Applicants should be motivated, able to work under pressure and to tight deadlines, and manage several projects at any one time.
 Previous appointees have completed the BPTC or equivalent and this is regarded as highly desirable for the role.
 The ability to understand and analyse complex legal issues and to communicate clearly is essential.
 So too is a high level of competence with both online research tools (including Westlaw, Justis, Lawtel, BAILII and Construction Law Reports) and paper sources (such as Halsbury’s Laws/Statutes).

 In return, Keating Chambers will offer the successful applicant a salary of c.28k p.a. and an interest-free loan to cover travelling expenses to and from work (if required) and pension scheme.
 In addition, the role will provide unrivalled exposure to areas of Chambers’ work and to leading practitioners involved in high profile work.

 Application by email to Elaine Browne on firstname.lastname@example.org.
-Please provide a completed application form and send a covering letter headed “RE: LEGAL ASSISTANT POSITION” by midday on Monday 15th June 2020 via email to email@example.com or by post to Ms Elaine Browne at Keating Chambers, 15 Essex St, London, WC2R 3AA .
+Please provide a completed application form and send a covering letter headed “RE: LEGAL ASSISTANT POSITION” by midday on Monday 15th June 2020 via email to email@example.com or by post to Ms Elaine Browne at Keating Chambers, 15 Essex St, London, WC2R 3AA.
 Each application should name two academic referees who will be contacted prior to any offer being made.
-It is anticipated that interviews will take place in Chambers late afternoon / early evening of 2nd & 3rd July 2018 and employment will commence late August/early September by arrangement.
+It is anticipated that interviews will take place in Chambers late afternoon / early evening at the start of July 2020 and employment will commence early September by arrangement.